jpodwys/cache-service-cache-module/README.md

 ## storage

 Indicates whether cacheModule's in-memory cache should be backed by `localStorage` or `sessionStorage`.
 The available options are 'local' and 'session'.
-If not set, or if running in node, it will default to an im-memory cache.
+If not set, or if running in node, it will default to an in-memory cache.
 When a browser storage is activated, cacheModule will still write to and read from an in-memory cache in the interest of speed, but at initialization it will load it's in-memory cache from browser storage and write all changes back to browser storage.

 * type: string
 * default: ''